PharMolix/OpenBioMed/docs/dp.md

 MoMu: https://github.com/ddz16/MoleculePrediction
 GraphMVP: https://github.com/chao1224/GraphMVP

-You need rename and put the checkpoints according to the following path.
+You will need to rename and put the checkpoints at the following paths.
 ```shell
 # MolCLR
 ckpts/gnn_ckpts/molclr/model.pth